Federal Agency for Child and Youth Protection in the Media: Decision-making panel

-The List of Media Harmful to Young People
+List of Media Harmful to Young People

-The List of Media Harmful to Young People (colloquially known as the Index) is published only for physical media (those whose content is stored as an object rather than virtually).
-The list of virtual media is not published to avoid advertising these works.
-It is technically illegal for third parties to publish the list, and the only sanctioned lists can be found in the official publications of the BzKJ.
-The lists are published in BzKJ-Aktuell, a quarterly journal available for €14 per issue.
-Nonetheless, there are numerous lists available on the Internet that reveal which media has been indexed or confiscated.
+The List of Media Harmful to Young People (colloquially known as the Index) is published only for physical media, with virtual works excluded from the list in order to avoid advertising them.
+It is technically illegal for third parties to publish the list of indexed virtual media.
+However, there are multiple websites where the list is available.
+The only sanctioned lists can be found in the quarterly journal BzKJ-Aktuell, an official publication of the BzKJ.

-While the publication of these online lists may contravene legal restrictions, their status under German law has not been conclusively determined in court.
+While the publication of the online lists may contravene legal restrictions, their status under German law has not been conclusively determined in court.
 Only a small number of them have shut down voluntarily after receiving complaints from a number of non-governmental youth protection associations.
-As such, it is as yet unknown whether the publication of these lists could be a violation of the Youth Protection Act.
-If it is not, then a ban on the publication of the lists would not be permitted under Article 5 of the German constitution.
+The publication of these lists may violate the Youth Protection Act.
+If not, a ban on the publication of the lists would not be permitted under Article 5 of the German constitution.

-Under the new Youth Protection Act, a decision to index remains valid for 25 years.
-After that, the work is automatically removed from the Index.
-If the BzKJ is of the opinion that there is still a risk of harm to young people, it must begin the legal proceedings afresh.
-After a popular movie has been removed from the index, there is usually a label that has it re-rated by the FSK (which does not rate indexed movies).
-Most previously indexed movies get an FSK 16 rating.
-Due to limited commercial demand for older video games, publishers rarely seek re-rating by the USK.
+Under the Youth Protection Act, a decision to index a work remains valid for 25 years, after which it is automatically removed from the index.
+If the BzKJ is of the opinion that the work still poses a risk of harm to young people, it must go through a new indexing process to keep the work indexed.
+When a popular movie is removed from the index, there is usually a label that has it re-rated by the FSK (which does not rate indexed movies).
+Most previously indexed movies receive an FSK 16 rating.
+Publishers rarely seek re-rating by the USK for older video games due to limited commercial demand.

-In the event that the material or legal situation changes, the rightsholders for an indexed work can apply for the proceedings to be re-opened under Article 51 of the Verwaltungsverfahrengesetz (the Administrative Proceedings Law) with the aim of removing the work from the list.
+If the material or legal situation changes, the rights-holders for an indexed work can apply for the proceedings to be reopened under Article 51 of the Administrative Proceedings Law (Verwaltungsverfahrengesetz) to evaluate removing the work from the list.

-The List in detail

-The List is subdivided into various sublists, and these in turn are subdivided into various indexes:
+The list is subdivided into various sub-lists, and these in turn are subdivided into various indexes: